We may earn money or products from the companies mentioned in this post.

 Most of his pupils make money by getting others to join SAS.

-My advice is to be careful joining John Crestani.
+My advice is to be careful when joining John Crestani.

 His videos on YouTube are fine and helpful but don’t join or pay any money.